-Center Parcs owns all five of its villages on either freehold titles or long leasehold titles, and with remaining lease terms of between 56 years and 982 years, Center Parcs' asset base has a long life and is diversified and stable.
+Center Parcs owns all five of its villages on either freehold titles or long leasehold titles, and with remaining lease terms of between 55 years and 981 years, Center Parcs' asset base has a long life and is diversified and stable.
 Revenue and EBITDA are broadly evenly split amongst its villages, located in different parts of the UK, reflecting both the individual strength of each village and the diversity of Center Parcs' asset base.

-Center Parcs has an on-going capital expenditure programme to maintain and enhance the quality of its asset base, pursuant to which it has invested approximately £520 million from financial year 2008 through financial year 2017.
-Of this investment, £193 million represents maintenance capital expenditures.
-The remainder represents investment capital expenditure, of which £174 million was invested to upgrade existing accommodation, £59 million was invested to build new developments, £78 million went towards on-site development, including new leisure activities, food and beverage offerings and facilities upgrades and £11 million was invested in its Digital Roadmap project.
+Center Parcs has an on-going capital expenditure programme to maintain and enhance the quality of its asset base, pursuant to which it has invested approximately £605 million from financial year 2008 through financial year 2018.
+Of this investment, £225 million represents maintenance capital expenditures.
+The remainder represents investment capital expenditure, of which £186 million was invested to upgrade existing accommodation, £83 million was invested to build new developments, £94 million was invested in on-site development, including new leisure activities, food and beverage offerings and facilities upgrades and £17 million was invested in its Digital Roadmap project.
 In addition, Center Parcs incurred approximately £250 million of total initial development costs in respect of building Woburn Forest.

-Since the acquisition of Center Parcs by the Brookfield Funds in August 2015, the amount of total capital expenditure has increased from £43 million (of which investment capital expenditure: £19 million) in financial year 2015 to £63 million (of which investment capital expenditure: £40 million) and £95 million (of which investment capital expenditure: £70 million) in financial years 2016 and 2017, respectively, reflecting the Brookfield Funds' commitment to the business and focus on a range of capital investment opportunities to further grow the business.
-In financial years 2016 and 2017, the construction of new build accommodation comprised £10 million and £22 million, respectively, of investment capital expenditure, while a range of ongoing village refurbishments of accommodation, restaurants, retail outlets, spas and other offerings and facilities comprised the remainder.
+Since the acquisition of Center Parcs by the Brookfield Funds in August 2015, the amount of total capital expenditure has increased from £43 million (of which investment capital expenditure: £19 million) in financial year 2015 to £63 million (of which investment capital expenditure: £40 million), £95 million (of which investment capital expenditure: £70 million) and £85 million (of which investment capital expenditure: £59 million) in financial years 2016, 2017 and 2018, respectively, reflecting the Brookfield Funds' commitment to the business and focus on a range of capital investment opportunities to further grow the business.
+In financial years 2016, 2017 and 2018, the construction of new build accommodation comprised approximately £10 million, £22 million and £25 million, respectively, of investment capital expenditure, while a range of ongoing village refurbishments of accommodation, restaurants, retail outlets, spas and other offerings and facilities comprised the remainder.